silk-us/scripts-and-configs/Quickstart/Linux Quick Start.md

 ```
 nmcli con add con-name data type ethernet ifname eth1
 ```
-THen you should see it listed as `data` when you query status:
+Then you should see it listed as `data` when you query status:
 ```
 [root@slob03 rules.d]# nmcli dev status
 DEVICE  TYPE      STATE         CONNECTION